CollaboraOnline/online/qt/README.md

 Use a separate tree of "online".
 Do NOT use one where you build a normal Online.

+Requires Qt's tool Meta-Object Compiler (moc) to be in in the PATH.

 Run autogen.sh, then configure:

 ./configure --enable-qtapp --with-lo-path=/path/to/core/instdir --with-lokit-path=/path/to/core/include